cdl-geneseo/geneseo-dictionary/C/Crackhead-Energy.md

 # Crackhead Energy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crackhead Energy

 Created by  Unknown User (aa48) on Dec 10, 2020

 Noun- a hyperbolic term to describe girls that think they are quirky or different because they laugh obnoxiously or behave otherwise inappropriately in public settings